 '''

 This RNS example demonstrates how to set up a link to #

 a destination, and identify the initiator to it's peer #

 import os

 import sys

 import time

 import argparse

 import RNS

 Let's define an app name.
 We'll use this for all

 destinations we create.
 Since this echo example

 is part of a range of example utilities, we'll put

 them all within the app namespace "example_utilities"

 APP_NAME = "example_utilities"

 A reference to the latest client link that connected

+'''

+'''

 latest_client_link = None

 This initialisation is executed when the users chooses

 to run as a server

 def server(configpath):

 We must first initialise Reticulum

 reticulum = RNS.Reticulum(configpath)

 Randomly create a new identity for our link example

 server_identity = RNS.Identity()

 We create a destination that clients can connect to.
 We

-want clients to create links to this destination. so we
+want clients to create links to this destination, so we

 need to create a "single" destination type.

 server_destination = RNS.Destination(

 server_identity,

-RNS.Destination.IN.
+RNS.Destination.IN,

 RNS.Destination.SINGLE,

 APP_NAME,

 "identifyexample"

 )

 We configure a function that will get called every time

 a new client creates a link to this destination.

 server_destination.set_link_established_callback(client_connected)

 Everything's ready!

-'''

-'''

 Let's Wait for client requests or user input

 server_loop(server_destination)

 def server_loop(destination):

 Let the user know that everything is ready

-RNS.log(
+RNS.loa(

 "Link identification example "+

 RNS.prettyhexrep(destination.hash)+

 " running, waiting for a connection."

+)

 RNS.log("Hit enter to manually send an announce (Ctrl-C to quit)")

 We enter a loop that runs until the users exits.

 If the user hits enter, we will announce our server

 destination on the network, which will let clients

 know how to create messages directed towards it.

 while True:

 entered = input()

 destination.announce()

 RNS.log("Sent announce from "+RNS.prettyhexrep(destination.hash))

 When a client establishes a link to our server

 destination. this function will be called with

 a reference to the link.

-def client_connected(link):

-global latest_client_link

-RNS.log("Client connected")

-link.set_link_closed_callback(client_disconnected)

-link.set_packet_callback(server_packet_received)

-link.set_remote_identified_callback(remote_identified)

-latest client link = link

-def client_disconnected(link):

-RNS.log("Client disconnected")

-def remote_identified(link, identity):

-RNS.log("Remote identified as: "+str(identity))

-def server_packet_received(message, packet):

-global latest_client_link

-Get the originating identity for display

-remote_peer = "unidentified peer"

-if packet.link.get_remote_identity() != None:

-remote_peer = str(packet.link.get_remote_identity())

-When data is received over any active link,

-it will all be directed to the last client

-that connected.

-text = message.decode("utf-8")

 '''